Pulayar

+Pulaya (also called Cheraman, Cheruman, mas.
+Pulayan; fem.
+Pulayi, Pulachi; pl.
+Pulayar/Pulayas, Cherumar/Cheramar/Cherumas, [pulɐjɐ, tʃerumɐ]) is a caste group mostly found in modern-day Indian states of Kerala, Karnataka and historically in Tamil Nadu.
+They are classified as a Scheduled Caste under India's reservation system in Kerala and Tamil Nadu.

 Traditions

 Pulayars are noted for their music, craftsmanship, and for certain dances which include Kōlam-thullal, a mask dance which is part of their exorcism rituals, as well as the Mudi-āttam or hair-dance which has its origins in a fertility ritual.
 The folk dance Chozhikali is performed by the Pulayar community of central Kerala.

 Demography

 According to the 2011 Census, the Pulayan population in Kerala was 1,338,008.
 They are a Scheduled Caste under India's reservation system in the state of Kerala and Tamil Nadu.